Deducteam/predicativize/README.md

   --meta  A file containing metarules to be applied to the files --path  Paths to look for .dko files
 ```

+The `--path` option should be used to point to the theory files defining the encoding.

+The meta file supplied to `--meta` should be used to translate from the source file's syntax to the `theory/pts.dk` syntax, which is the one used.
+You can look at `metas/sttfa_to_pts.dk` for a meta file allowing to translate from the syntax of `theory/sttfa.dk` to the syntax of `theory/pts.dk`.

+In order to see an example of cstr file, you can look at `extra_cstr/matita.dk`.

+You can look at the makefile to see examples of how these options are used.

 ## Times

 - matita - with `lt_4_to_fact` and `le_fact_10` : ~37 min